physimals/asl-docs/basilcmd_userguide.rst

 A fixed bolus duration is set in any cASL/pcASL implementation.
 For pASL a fixed bolus duration is often implemented using QUIPSS2 for example.
 If the bolus length is not fixed, e.g. FAIR then BASIL can estimate the bolus duration from multi-TI data if you use the ``infertau`` option when calling BASIL.

+Slice timing

+--slicedt  The time (in seconds) between acquisition of different slices in a 2D multi-slice readout.
+This is used to adjust the PLD for more superior slices (this assumes that the most inferior slice is acquired first with a PLD/TI that matches the value supplied via ``--pld`` or ``--ti``).

 Look-locker readout (for multi-PLD/TI)